 Increasing service and product sales

-Utilizing analytics in the fitness industry not only allows for access to behavioral data (e.g., data derived from wearable devices) but also provides insights into an entire fitness ecosystem.
+Utilizing analytics in the fitness industry not only allows for access to behavioral data (e.g., data derived from wearable devices) but also provides data-driven insights into an entire fitness ecosystem.

 For example, if a fitness studio used gym analytics to track data, they could suggest appropriate offers and promotions to customers.
 This data includes:

-• assessing which equipment is being logged into,
+- assessing which equipment is being logged into,

-• which classes are being attended most,
+- which classes are being attended most,

-• and what training plans people prefer within their fitness app.
+- and what training plans people prefer within their fitness app.

 Personalization can be obtained through tracking which equipment a given customer commonly uses, such as a treadmill, or which classes they attend, and giving them content relevant to their preferences.
 In the treadmill example, a facility might show relevant running content to the customer within their app.
 Alternatively, they could also consider showing content directly from the treadmill’s screen.

-Upping user engagement while lowering retention
+Upping user engagement and member retention rates

 Personalized messages and experiences are a way to make customers feel valued and more likely to continue with their membership plan (or even advance to a higher-level membership).
 If a fitness app can help lead them to their desired results, brand interaction will increase.
 In addition to tracking equipment usage and attendance habits, apps are beneficial for tracking goals, objectives, and transactions as well.